Lancetnik/Propan/docs/docs/en/contributing/4_adapters.md

 # Create Custom **Propan** Broker

-If you want to help me with the development of the project and develop **PropanBroker** for a not yet supported message broker from the [plan](../../#supported-mq-brokers) or you just want to expand the functionality of **Propan** for internal usage, this instruction can be very helphfull for you.
+If you want to help me with the development of the project and develop a new **PropanBroker** for a not yet supported message broker from the [plan](../../#supported-mq-brokers) or you just want to expand the functionality of **Propan** for internal usage, this instruction can be very helpful to you.

-In this section, we will deal with the details of the implementation of brokers using examples already existing in **Propan**.
+In this section, we will go through the details of the implementation of brokers using examples from **Propan**.

 ## Parent class